-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Neo4j, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Neo4j is the world's leading graph database, storing data as nodes and relationships that model highly connected domains naturally without costly joins.
 It powers applications in fraud detection, knowledge graphs, recommendation engines, and network analysis where relationships between entities are first-class data.
 Neo4j supports the Cypher query language and also exposes a JDBC-compatible interface for SQL tooling integration.